Protect our ocean by emailing your MP

 The award

-The award has been designed to be run by a class, school council or eco team, and meets Eco-Schools requirements for the Marine topic.
+Established in 2022, the award is a free, curriculum-linked initiative which has been designed to be run by a class, school council or eco team.
+It also meets Eco-Schools requirements for the Marine topic.

 GBBC at Sandbanks 2022